NecipAkgz/fhevm-example-factory/docs/basic/encryption/fhe-counter.md

 Confidential counter with encrypted increment/decrement operations.
-Demonstrates the complete FHE workflow: encryption, computation, and permission management.
-The counter value remains private, only accessible through decryption by authorized users.
+Demonstrates the FHE workflow: encryption, computation, and permission management while keeping the counter value private.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: